1. Help Center

 The project metrics screen includes tiles showing the current margin and the projected margin of the project.

-• Current margin: The value of invoices issued to date less the cost of all time and expenses lodged.
+• Current margin: The value of invoices issued to date less the cost of all time and expenses entered up to and including today

-• Projected margin: The value of projected revenue at completion (invoiced already + forecast to be invoiced) less the cost at completion (time and expenses lodged + time resourced and future expenses)
+• Projected margin: The value of projected revenue at completion (invoiced already + forecast to be invoiced) less the cost at completion (time and expenses entered up to and including today + remaining resourced time and future expenses)

 The project margin screen is accessed by clicking either of the margin tiles from the Metrics screen for a project.